microvm/microvm-tutorial/docs/langimpl/intro.rst

 Introduction
 ============

-The µVM project addresses the difficulties in implementing managed languages.
-They include languages that have a garbage collector and likely run on a virtual machine.
+The Mu project addresses the difficulties in implementing managed languages, which include those languages that have a garbage collector and likely run on a virtual machine.

 What Makes Language Implementation Difficult?
 =============================================